Intsights/sergeant/docs/worker/methods/purge_tasks.md

-# Worker - purge_tasks
+# purge_tasks

-The `purge_tasks` method deleted all the tasks from the queue.
-It allows the worker to implement some critical functionality where it identified a situation that should stop all the future tasks from being executed.
-Unless `task_name` was specified, uses the current worker name.
+`purge_tasks` removes all tasks from the queue.
+It allows workers to implement some critical functionality in cases where it identifies a situation that should prevent future tasks from being executed.
+The current worker name will be used unless `task_name` was specified.

 ## Definition